Handling guilt the right way.

 Once you have a clear reality of what has actually happened, don’t do it again.
 Or at least realise sooner what is happening.

 You are not alone if you went back a few times, trauma bonding and not knowing reality, you are not alone if you went from one narcissistic relationship, then met another narcissist, that doesn’t mean you’re a bad person, or you cause it, all that means is you didn’t learn all the facts of what they were, you didn’t truly know you, you were healing scars and deep wounds you didn’t think you even had, now you do you can heal them the right way, be aware and not make the same mistake.

-Listen to your intuition, it’s a wonderful gift, even if you don’t know what it’s telling you.
+Listen to your intuition; it’s a wonderful gift, even if you don’t know what it’s telling you at the time, as it usually turns out to be right.